KRakeesh04/s1/src/content/docs/maths/ode/02-first-order-ode.md

 $ \frac{\text{d}y}{\text{d}x} = \frac{ax + by + c}{Ax + By + C} $

-When we have a equation of this type, we can reduce it to homogenous form.
+This type of equation can be reduced to homogenous form.

+If $a:b=A:B$, use the substitution: $u=ax+by$.

+In other cases:

 - Find $ h $ and $k$ such that $ ah + bk + c = 0 $ and $ Ah + Bk + C = 0 $.
-- Use substituions:
+- Use substitutions:
   - $ X = x + h $
   - $ Y = y + k $